netj/dotfiles/Mac/README.md

 I'm using it to remap left command as option key except a few Mac key combinations in Terminal.app, and Esc to switch back to English IM in Vim to make life easier.

+## BetterTouchTool Gestures
+[BetterTouchTool][] is another awesome tool that lets me use trackpad on a whole new level.
+[BetterTouchTool/ folder](BetterTouchTool) has most of my gestures I find essential.

+## iStat Menus
+[iStat Menus][] is pretty essential to have an eye on what's going on your Mac, and I have [settings to keep it compact](iStat%20Menus%20Settings.ismp).

 ## Many Scripts
 In the `Scripts` directory, there are various AppleScripts I use for many purposes.
 I bind them to global and application-specific shortcut keys with [FastScripts][].